gosukiwi/Pasukon/README.md

 enabling/disabling it and see if you get any performance benefits.

 # Development
+Remember to `npm install` before anything else.
 If you make changes to `./lib/grammar.pasukon`, rebuild the AST with

     npm run grammar